lowRISC/opentitan/hw/dv/tools/ralgen/README.md

----
-title: "`ralgen`: A FuseSoC generator for UVM RAL package"
+# `ralgen`: A FuseSoC generator for UVM RAL package
----

 The `ralgen.py` script is implemented as a
 [FuseSoC generator](https://fusesoc.readthedocs.io/en/master/user/generators.html).